-If social media is to be believed, feminism is something that many more young people are engaging with than they were even ten years ago.
-Whether or not they identify as feminists, most millennials seem to have an opinion on it one way or another.
-And, it seems, it colours their opinion of marriage.
+If social and mainstream media is to be believed, feminism is something that many more young people are engaging with than they were even ten years ago.
+Whether or not they identify as feminists, most millennials (those between 28 and 43[1]) seem to have an opinion on it one way or another.
+And, it seems, it shapes their opinion of marriage.

-“The whole ‘who brings this woman to be given to this man?’ thing is just gross,” says Laura, 29.
-“I don’t think you can divorce marriage from its sexist history.
+“The whole ‘who brings this woman to be given to this man?’ thing is just gross,” says Laura, 35.
+“I don’t think you can separate marriage from its sexist history.
 As much as I’d like it to be about love, it feels more like a transaction than anything else.”

 So what does the evidence say?
-Well, a 2012 study suggested that couples who share the housework are more likely to divorce.
-Not a very promising statistic for those hoping to split housework using gender equality as a basis.
+Well, studies have suggested that women were, in one example, 69% more likely to ask for a divorce due to the frustration of men not doing household or childcare tasks.
+The same study found that the institution of marriage has been slow to keep pace with the expectations of gender equality..
+However, an older study found that couples who share the housework are actually more likely to divorce.
+Not a very promising statistic for those hoping to split housework using gender equality as a basis, nor improve gender equality and buck gender norms – all growingly important to millennials.
 The study, however, does leave out some fairly crucial facts, such as the age and attitude of the couples surveyed.
 If they weren’t a housework-sharing couple before marriage, but became so later on, perhaps this shift displeased the party who originally had less to do.
 And, of course, we can’t ignore the role societal stereotypes play in informing us how we’re ‘supposed’ to function within a marriage, based on our gender.

-While changing attitudes towards gender roles, and the preconceptions of gender itself, have certainly changed our view on marriage and how duties are divided, the basic fundamentals remain.
-As Alice observed, a marriage is a sum of its parts: so long as partners are on the same page, whether this concerns housework or their respective careers, their marriage will be built to last.
+While changing attitudes towards gender roles, as well as towards the preconceptions of gender itself, have certainly changed our view on marriage and how duties are divided, the basic fundamentals remain.
+As Alice observed, a marriage is a sum of its parts: so long as partners are on the same page, whether this concerns housework, childcare or their respective careers, their marriage will likely be built to last.

 Vardags Limited is a limited company trading as Vardags, Company No 7199468, registered in England and Wales, having its registered office at 10 Old Bailey, London EC4M 7NG.
 Vardags is authorised and regulated by the Solicitors Regulation Authority (SRA Number 535955).
 Its VAT number is 99 001 7230.